RCTimms/RCTimms.github.io/pages/sample-posts.md

 layout: misc
 title: CV
 ---
-You can download a copy of my academic CV here:
+You can download a copy of my academic CV here